What is soft tissue sarcoma?

 There are more than 70 types of soft tissue sarcoma.
 The most common type in adults is undifferentiated pleomorphic sarcoma (UPS), which is made u p of many abnormal spindle-shaped cells.

 Soft tissue sarcoma is rare.
-Around 1600 Australians are diagnosed with a soft tissue sarcoma each year.
+It is estimated that 2035 new cases will be diagnosed in Australia in 2021.
 It is more likely to be found in people over 55 years of age.

 Soft tissue sarcoma symptoms